 This post may contain affiliate links.
 Please read my disclosure policy.

 How do you like your eggs for breakfast?
 Scrambled?
 Poached?
 Hard-boiled?
 Sunny-side up or over-easy?
-To me, over medium fried eggs are my favorite.
+To me, over-medium fried eggs are my favorite.
 It seems simple enough, but most people would agree that it’s difficult to get the egg white perfectly set while the yolk is slightly runny.

 Frying eggs is one of the easiest methods for creating healthy eggs.
-So today I’ll share with you some simple tips to fry the perfect over medium eggs.
+So today I’ll share with you some simple tips to fry the perfect over-medium eggs.

+Unlike sunny-side up eggs, which are cooked on one side and never flipped, over-medium eggs are cooked on both sides.
 After the white is set on one side, it’s then flipped and cooked until the yolk begins to solidify a little bit.
 The “medium” refers to the doneness of the yolk, which is somewhere between “over easy” and “over hard” eggs.

 Cracking an egg into a bowl first: I tried cracking the egg into the pan directly and into a small bowl first.
 Both methods cook the egg the same way, but cracking the egg into a bowl helps to keep the yolk stay in the center of the white easily, resulting a better-looking fried egg.
 If you’re in a rush in the morning, and don’t want to clean extra dishes, you can skip it.